joan-s/deep_metric_learning/deep_metric_learning.md

 ---

+With cross-entropy
+- classification 99% accuracy
+- the embedding looks *angularly* separable but at the center
-With cross-entropy 99% accuracy.
-While the embeddings look (angularly) separable, they don't have good metric properties.
-They might not be the best choice as a descriptor for new classes.
+- doesn't have good metric properties, might not be the best choice as a descriptor for new classes

+With contrastive loss
-But with contrastive loss = distance-based, classification is also possible with high accuracy.
-But usually cross-entropy performs better on large datasets
+- distance-based classification is reasonable, possible with high accuracy
+- normally cross-entropy performs better for classification on large datasets$^1$

 ###### $^1$ Significance of Softmax-based features in comparison to distance metric learning-based features.
 Shota Horiguchi, Daiki Ikami, Kiyoharu Aizawa.
 T-PAMI, Vol. 42, No. 5, 2020.